 - 1. Identify outfall(s) to be screened/sampled based on initial outfall inventory and priority ranking - 2.
-Acquire the necessary staff, mapping, and field equipment (see Table 6-1 for list of potential field equipment) - 3.
+Acquire the necessary staff, mapping, and field equipment (see Table 6-3 for list of potential field equipment) - 3.
 Conduct the outfall inspection during dry weather: - a.
-Mark and photograph the outfall - b.
-Record the inspection information and outfall characteristics (using paper forms or digital form using a tablet or similar device) (see form in Appendix A). - c.
+Mark and photograph the outfall in the database - b.
+Record the inspection information and outfall characteristics (using digital form using a tablet or similar device) (see form in Appendix A). - c.
 Look for and record visual/olfactory evidence of pollutants in flowing outfalls including odor, color, turbidity, and floatable matter (suds, bubbles, excrement, toilet paper or sanitary products).
 Also observe outfalls for deposits and stains, vegetation, and damage to outfall structures. - 4.
 If flow is observed, sample and test the flow following the procedures described in the following sections. - 5.
-If no flow is observed, but evidence of illicit flow exists (illicit discharges are often intermittent or transitory), revisit the outfall during dry weather within one week of the initial observation, if practicable, to perform a second dry weather screening and sample any observed flow.
-Other techniques can be used to detect intermittent or transitory flows including conducting inspections during evenings or weekends and using optical brighteners. - 6.
-Input results from screening and sampling into spreadsheet/database.
+If no flow is observed, but evidence of illicit flow exists (illicit discharges are often intermittent or transitory), revisit the outfall during dry weather within one week of the initial observation, if practicable and necessary, to perform a second dry weather screening and sample any observed

+- flow.
+Other techniques can be used to detect intermittent or transitory flows including conducting inspections during evenings or weekends and using optical brighteners. - Input results from screening and sampling into spreadsheet and/or directly into database with mobile device.
 Include pertinent information in the outfall/interconnection inventory and priority ranking. - 7.
 Include all screening data in the annual report.